RUCAIBox/TextBox/README.md

 - Text style transfer: GYAFC-E&M and F&R (gyafc-em, gyafc-fr).
 - Text simplification: WikiAuto + Turk/ASSET (wia-t).

-These datasets can be downloaded in [https://huggingface.co/RUCAIBox](https://huggingface.co/RUCAIBox).
+These datasets can be downloaded at [https://huggingface.co/RUCAIBox](https://huggingface.co/RUCAIBox).
 The leaderboard of each dataset can be found in [our respository](Leaderboard).

 We also support you to run our model using your own dataset.
 Just follow the three steps: